Contact your local team for a free consultation to find out if you are eligible for compensation

 On 7 March 2012, the High Court of Australia handed down a historic decision in favour of Ms Kathryn Strong in her claim for damages against Woolworths after a slip and fall accident.
-This case provides some insight and interesting new challenges to those pursuing compensation claim against an occupier, as our Vladana Vracar explains.
+This case provides some insight and interesting new challenges to those pursuing a public liability compensation claim against an occupier.

 On 24 September 2004, Ms Strong was inspecting pot plants outside an entrance to Big W at the Centro Taree Shopping Centre.
 The Big W was under the care and control of Woolworths Limited.
 Being an amputee, Ms Strong required the aid of crutches whilst shopping.
 At 12:30pm, her right crutch came in contact with a greasy chip and she slipped and fell to the floor.
 She suffered a severe spinal injury as a result of the incident.

 Ms Strong subsequently issued proceedings against Woolworths and the occupier of the shopping Centre in the District Court of New South Wales.
 The plaintiff obtained a judgment against Woolworths on the basis that it did not conduct cleaning and inspections of the area where the chip fell at a sufficient frequency, but failed against the occupier of the shopping centre, CPT Manager Limited.
 Woolworths then appealed to the New South Wales Court of Appeal.

 On appeal, the primary issue before the Court was whether Ms Strong could prove that Woolworths’ negligence was the cause of her spinal injury.
 The legislative principles that determined this decision are outlined in section 5D of the Civil Liability Act 2002 (NSW).
 This section states that the ‘negligence is a necessary circumstance of the occurrence of the harm’, and ‘that it is appropriate for the scope of the negligence person’s liability to extent to the harm caused’.